pangodream/Coursera/Battle_of_Neighborhoods/Week_1/Readme.md

 1. Select the **food type** for our restaurant
 2. Choose the **neighborhood** where we wil place our restaurant

+### We need to place a restaurant specialized in a food type that LA people likes in a neighborhood with few competitors.
+Does this exist?

 ## 2.- Data
 We will retrieve our data from two different sources:
 * **Wikipedia**: list of Los Angeles neighborhoods & districts